mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 This year we observed a decrease in Net Promoter Score (NPS): from 62 in 2020 to 46 in 2021.
 56.4% of you were Promoters this year, down almost 6 percentage points from last year (62.2%).
 We're still in a good place — an NPS score between 30 and 70 is considered great.
-But we definitely have much more to do to achieve an excellent score.
+But we have much more to do to achieve an excellent score.

 <img src="/static/blog/2021-survey/2.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Detractors: 10.88%, Neutrals: 32.69%, Promoters: 56.43%, Overall NPS: 46.
 Scale: -100 to 0 needs improvements, 0 to 30 is good, 30 to 70 is great, and 70 to 100 is excellent." />